 - He was dealing with bullying at school.

 - He felt depressed and unhappy as our complex is now under construction for the next two years.

 Those were just to name a few of the things our boy had been dealing with and not sharing with us how he felt.

-After all was said and done, my son agreed to get some counselling for his thoughts on teen suicide, and to continue to talk openly about his feelings, and to never seek advice from others online who can be malicious and cruel without realizing the consequences or weight of their words.
+After all, was said and done, my son agreed to get some counseling for his thoughts on teen suicide, and to continue to talk openly about his feelings, and to never seek advice from others online who can be malicious and cruel without realizing the consequences or weight of their words.

 I knew as a mother with bipolar disorder that having a child with bipolar disorder wasn’t going to be easy.
 But I hope that through my experiences, talking openly and honestly with my son, getting him some help, and creating a space where he feels comfortable sharing his feeling any single time he needs, we will get through this.

 My son agreed to me sharing this post about teen suicide and about our family.
 He wants other parents to know that when your child is quiet, withdrawn and that even if they are saying they are “fine” they aren’t.
 Dig deep.
 Be relentless and ask questions.
 It could mean the difference between life and death.
 Because sometimes love just isn’t enough.

 My son told me that despite me loving him, he felt invisible at times.
 I had no idea he felt this way, and despite not wanting to know it, I needed to hear it.
 I needed to care enough to ask, even if I didn’t like the answers I got.

 Have you ever had to deal with the topic of suicide with your kids?
 What did you say or do to help them?

 ( Photo shot of Google search by my son / Other photos by American Suicide Prevention. )